Welcome to CORDS

 We are committed to promoting the One Health Approach which recognises that the health of humans is connected to the health of animals and the environment.

-MECIDS WEBINAR – CHALLENGES FACING THE COVID-19 PANDEMIC
+MECIDS Webinar – CHALLENGES FACING THE COVID-19 PANDEMIC – 2 April 2020

-EAIDSNet and SACIDS One Health Foundation receive a Skoll Foundation grant to respond to Coronavirus (COVID-19)
+EAIDSNet and SACIDS One Health Foundation receive a Skoll Foundation grant to respond to COVID-19

 Two of CORDS regional networks the East African Disease Surveillance Network (EAIDSNet) and SACIDS One Health Foundation have received a grant of $7 million from the Skoll Foundation to work with the Africa Centres for Disease Control and Prevention (Africa CDC), to help prepare for and respond to COVID-19.